Brownian motion on stable looptrees: Heat Kernel Estimates

 \begin{defn}(Chaining Condition (CC), \cite[Section 4.2]{CroyHKFluctNonUn}).
 A metric space $(X,R)$ is said to satisfy the chaining condition if there exists a constant $c$ such that for all $x, y \in X$ and all $n \in \N$, there exists $\{x_0, x_1, \ldots, x_n \} \subset X$ with $x_0 = x$ and $x_n = y$ such that

 \end{defn}

 It is easy to verify that CC holds for $(\La, R, \rho, \nu)$.
 Recall from \cite[Corollary 4.4]{RSLTCurKort} that $\La$ is almost surely a length space when endowed with the shortest distance metric $d$.
-The chaining condition for $(\La, d, \rho, \nu)$ therefore holds as a straightforward extension of the midpoint condition for length spaces, with $c = 1 + \epsilon$ for any $\epsilon > 0$ (though it should be clear in this case that it actually holds with $c=1$).
+The chaining condition for $(\La, d, \rho, \nu)$ therefore holds as a straightforward extension of the midpoint condition for length spaces, with $c = 1 + \epsilon$ for any $\epsilon > 0$ (though it actually holds with $c=1$).
 It hence follows from Corollary \ref{lem:dR compare} that $\La$ endowed with the resistance metric $R$ also satisfies the condition, with $c=2(1+ \epsilon)$ (in fact $c=2$ works) instead.

 In the notation of \cite{CroyHKFluctNonUn}, we can take any $\epsilon > 0$ to satisfy point $(i)$ of the conditions given in Section 2 of that paper, and take $b=\epsilon$ to satisfy point $(iii)$.
 We also let $f_l(r) = C\lr^{-\alpha}$, $f_u(r) = C\lr^{\frac{4\alpha-3}{\alpha -1}}$, and $\beta_l = \beta_u = \alpha$, and $\theta_1 = (3+2\alpha)(2+\alpha)$.
 The first part of Theorem \ref{thm:main HK global} then follows by a direct application of \cite[Theorem 1]{CroyHKFluctNonUn}, with $\gamma_1 = \theta_1 (\alpha + \frac{4\alpha - 3}{\alpha - 1})$.